Aptivi/NitrocidKS/README.md

 3. Click on the `Build` menu bar, and click on build button to compile.
 4. In your file manager, go to the build directory and then double-click on the executable file.

+## Packing for distribution

+The packing and distribution procedures are now easier by executing this script below on the command line.

+1. Open the terminal to the root directory of KS
+2. Execute `./buildandpack.sh` if you're using Linux or execute `buildandpack` on `cmd` if running on Windows

 ## Credits

 **EoflaOE:** Owner of Kernel Simulator